CNES/S1Tiling/docs/developers.rst

 ++++++++++++++++++++

-The :ref:`domain processings <processings>` are defined through :class:`StepFactory` subclasses, which in turn will instantiate domain unaware subclasses of :class:`AbstractStep` for the actual processing.
+The :ref:`domain processings <processings>` are defined through :class:`StepFactory <s1tiling.libs.steps.StepFactory>` subclasses, which in turn will instantiate domain unaware subclasses of :class:`AbstractStep
+<s1tiling.libs.steps.AbstractStep>` for the actual processing.

 Main processings
 ~~~~~~~~~~~~~~~~